Looking for information but not sure where to start?

 Psychoeducational Testing for Predominantly English-Speaking Students Receiving Schooling in French: Can a Learning Disability Explain Challenges?

 If you or your child is struggling at school, a Learning Disability might be the reason.
 How do you know for sure?
-A Psychoeducational/Signature Assessment from the Possibilities Clinic can help you figure that out.
+A Signature Psychoeducational Assessment from the Possibilities Clinic can help you figure that out.
 Our Telemedicine Assessment services extend from Toronto to Ottawa, Hamilton to London, Oakville to Kingston, Oshawa to Thunder Bay, Kitchener-Waterloo to Windsor, and any other location in Ontario.

 As a first step, we recommend that you request a Psychoeducational Assessment through your school.
 If you’re fortunate, you’ll be able to obtain an assessment at the school in a quick and timely manner.